krispybyte/Simple-Rust-Base/README.md

 # Simple Rust Base
- A simple OOP rust base made by me
+ A simple OOP cheat base for the video game rust made by me